-shows the measured and simulated absolute value of the impedance of a cylindrical NiMH-Cell with 3.3 cm diameter and 37 cm length, while shows the measured and simulated phase.
+Figure 7 shows the measured and simulated absolute value of the impedance of a cylindrical NiMH-Cell with 3.3 cm diameter and 37 cm length, while Figure 8 shows the measmeasured and simulated phase.
 The simulations match the measured data and therefore validate the proposed simplifications.
-Hence, the description of the traction battery as a part of the noise path is appropriate for EMI prediction and advanced mitigation development.
+So the way to describe the traction battery as a part of the noise path is appropriate for EMI prediction and advanced mitigation development.